Chnapy/tabbouleh/README.md

 ## Motivation

-To understand why I made Tabbouleh we have to simulate a user data input process.
+To understand my motivation behind Tabbouleh we have to simulate a user data input process.
-Like an **authentication**.
+Like a **login**.

 Let's list the steps: